Hashtag Web3 Logo

 The First Post: When Satoshi Nakamoto Introduced Bitcoin to the World

 Before the whitepaper, there was the forum post.
-We look back at Satoshi Nakamoto's first public message on the P2P Foundation forum, the moment the world first heard of Bitcoin.
+We look back at Satoshi Nakamoto's first public message on the P2P Foundation forum, the moment the world.

 The First Post: When Satoshi Nakamoto Introduced Bitcoin to the World - Hashtag Web3 article cover